AmitVardhan/GrokkingCodingInterview/Two Pointers/Two Pointers.md

 console.log(triplet_with_smaller_sum([-1, 4, 2, 1, 3], 5));
 ```

-Time complexity
+Time complexity: O(n^2)

 Sorting the array will take O(N∗logN).
 The searchPair() will take O(N).
 So, overall searchTriplets() will take O(N∗logN+N2), which is asymptotically equivalent to O(N2).

-Space complexity
+Space complexity: O(n)
 The space complexity of the above algorithm will be O(N) which is required for sorting if we are not using an in-place sorting algorithm.

-Similar Problems

-Problem:  Write a function to return the list of all such triplets instead of the  count.
+### Problem:  Write a function to return the list of all such triplets instead of the  count.
 How will the time complexity change in this case?
-Solution:  Following a similar approach we can create a list containing all the  triplets.
-Here is the code - only the highlighted lines have changed:

 ```javascript
 function triplet_with_smaller_sum(arr, target) {
   arr.sort((a, b) => a - b);